jasonbayton/11ty/_src/projects/kiosk-app-generator/support/get-started.md

 - A **download link** for the signed APK or AAB.
 Links expire 5 minutes after first click; build artefacts are purged 24 hours after creation regardless.
 - A **download link for the source archive**: the post-substitution Kotlin, XML and Gradle files for audit or local rebuild.
 - A **download link for the exported `kiosk_config.json`**.
 This is the full configuration that produced the build; paste it back into the form's Import config field to pre-populate every setting for a future rebuild.
-- A **one-time update code**.
+- A **one-time update code** for new builds.
 Save this.
 It's the only way to rebuild this launcher under the same Android package name later.
 The server stores only a SHA-256 hash; the raw code cannot be recovered.
 - The **builder version** that produced the artefact.
 This is also stamped into the APK manifest and source archive for later support and audit work.

 <div class="callout callout-orange">